-The FV4 provides high- and low-stage blower operation to match the capacities of the compressor at high- and low-stage.
+The FV4C provides high- and low-stage blower operation to match the capacities of the compressor at high- and low-stage.

 To select recommended airflow, refer to the FV4C Installation Instructions.
-The FV4C utilizes an Easy Select control board that allows the installing technician to select proper airflows.
+The FV4C utilizes a control board that allows the installing technician to select proper airflows.
 This fan coil has an adjustable blower-off delay factory set at 90 sec. for high- and low-stage blower operation.